savonet/liquidsoap/ROADMAP.md

     using cross and a tag system to know from which source we come
 - use row variables for methods, using Garrigue's _Simple Type Inference for Structural Polymorphism_
-- modules (#1934 based on runtime types, not ideal): we can implement them as records
-  - import
-  - support for hiding fields
 - can we reimplement something like [melt](https://www.mltframework.org/)?